hagbard/flogger-testing/README.md

 # Flogger Logs Testing API

-A powerful fluent API for testing Flogger log statements.
+A powerful fluent API for testing Flogger log statements, and more.

 #### Easy to Install